WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - "DynamoDB deep dive: Advanced design patterns" -> Okeish

 - "Data modeling with Amazon DynamoDB" -> Worth but for beginners

+- "Building next-gen applications with event-driven architectures" -> Refresher on couple of services, Taco Bell architecture showcase.
+Meh

+- "Using events and workflows to build distributed applications" -> Shows how to use Step Functions, nothing special.
+Meh

+- "Building modern cloud applications?
+Think integration" -> Intersection between AWS services and integration patterns.
+Kind of worth

+- "Application integration patterns for microservices" -> A lot of examples with SQS and SNS.
+Talks about storage-first pattern (without naming it explicitly).
+Worth